 Nature is just a short distance away in Hämeenlinna, and it is no coincidence that the first national urban park in Finland has been established in Hämeenlinna.
 Our popular hiking areas, Ahvenisto and Aulanko, are located in the city area, and Evo is only about thirty minutes away.

 The Aulanko area with its attractions is a gem of Hämeenlinna, offering visitors unique nature experiences and opportunities for active leisure.
 It is no wonder that Aulanko has been a popular tourist attraction since 1883 and attracts more than 400,000 visitors to the area each year.

 The Evo area is one of the largest forest areas in Southern Finland.
-Travellers in the Evo Hiking Area have available to them in total about 8,500 hectares of land where to hike on marked trails and stay overnight in lean-tos or on sites reserved for camping.
+Travellers in the Evo Hiking Area have in total about 8,500 hectares of land available, where to hike on marked trails, and stay overnight in lean-tos, or on sites reserved for camping.

-Iittala in Hämeenlinna is known as a village of handicrafts, design and art that is visited by more than 100,000 domestic and international visitors each year, enriching the life of the whole village.
+Iittala in Hämeenlinna is known as the village of handicrafts, design, and art that is visited by more than 100,000 domestic and international visitors each year, enriching the life of the whole village.

 Located along the Helsinki-Tampere motorway, Iittala is easy to get to.
 Iittala is 15 minutes from Hämeenlinna, 30 minutes from Tampere and just over an hour from Helsinki.
 You can also reach Iittala by train as the village is crowned by its own train station – The first themed railway station in Finland, the Iittala Art Station – which is an attraction in its own right.

 Hämeenlinna is an authentic cultural city whose beating heart is Verkatehdas, one of Europe’s largest cultural centres built in an old factory milieu.
 In addition to visual arts, music and theatre, Verkatehdas offers space for numerous creative professionals and operators.